Palau Entry Requirements

 Tips for Smooth Entry

-Have all documents easily accessible in a travel folder before reaching immigration - don't pack them in checked luggage.
+Have all documents organized and easily accessible before reaching the immigration counter.

 Customs & Duty-Free